lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

-### Passing Data to the Next Scene
+### Passing Data between Scenes
 There are two kinds of data that can passed between scenes:

-1. data that originates from the view
+1. data that originates from an event in the view
 2. data that originates in the use case (as a result of user processing state).

 #### Passing Data that originates from the View